close up of two people signing a document

 IR35 is used by HMRC to identify whether contractors are genuinely working independently from their End Client, and not being treated the same as directly employed personnel.
 IR35, also known as 'off-payroll working', was introduced by HMRC in April 2000 initially in the Public Sector, intended to combat tax avoidance.

 We’re committed to compliance, for us this means working with our clients to support them with their approach to IR35.
-To help our contractors understand what the changes will mean for them, we’re also ensuring they have access to the latest information.
+To help our contractors understand what IR35 means for them, we’re also ensuring they have access to the latest information.

 NRL Logo symbol